-The voltage dependence of activation of P342Lhet and L332Rhet channels could be fitted with a Boltzmann equation and was wild-type-like (Fig. 3 and Supplementary Table 4).
-However, when using the $V{\rm pp}$ = -140 mV protocol the voltage dependence of activation was shifted about +30 mV compared to wild-type, suggesting that the simulated heterozygous form retains an increased sensitivity to voltage protocols (Fig. 3).
-The current amplitude at hyperpolarized voltages relative to the amplitude at depolarized voltages was larger for M485Khet and R421Chet channels compared to wild-type channels (Fig. 3).
-The voltage dependence of the depolarization-activated current was shifted for M485Khet and wild-type-like for R421Chet channels (Supplementary Table 4).
+The voltage dependence of activation of P342Lhet and L332Rhet channels could be fitted with a Boltzmann equation and was WT-like (Supplementary Table 4, Figure 3).
+However, when using the V{pp} =-140mV protocol the voltage dependence of activation was shifted \sim +30 mV compared to WT, suggesting that the simulated heterozygous form retains an increased sensitivity to voltage protocols (Figure 3).
+The current amplitude at hyperpolarized voltages relative to the amplitude at depolarized voltages was larger for M485Khet and R421Chet channels compared to WT channels (Figure 3).
+The voltage dependence of the depolarization-activated current was shifted for M485Khet and WT-like for R421Chet channels (Supplementary Table 4).